naussika/pokemonautomation.github.io/docs/Programs/PokemonLZA/RestaurantFarmer.md

 When to pick each restaurant:

-- **Restaurant Le Nah**: You want to farm battle wins for Mable's Research or you want to farm some money but dont have much money-in-hand and dont have Pokemon trained for harder restaurants
+- **Restaurant Le Nah**: You want to farm battle wins for Mable's Research or you want to farm some money but dont have much money-in-hand and dont have Pokémon trained for harder restaurants
-- **Restaurant Le Yeah**: You want to farm some exp but dont have Pokemon trained for harder restaurants
+- **Restaurant Le Yeah**: You want to farm some exp but dont have Pokémon trained for harder restaurants
 - **Restaurant Le Wow**: You want to farm lots of exp and good money.
-You have some money-in-hand and have leveled up and trained Pokemon
+You have some money-in-hand and have leveled up and trained Pokémon
 - **Sushi High Roller**: You want to maximize money farming and/or farm Seeds of Mastery.
-You have lots of money-in-hand and have relatively leveled and trained Pokemon
+You have lots of money-in-hand and have relatively leveled and trained Pokémon

 <Table>
   <tr>